 Membership in the Cougar Marching Band is open to all registered students at Washington State University regardless of the student's major field of study.
 Students can register or get more information about the Marching Band by contacting Don Hower at 509-335-4545 or by e-mail to firstname.lastname@example.org.
 However, to perform in a Pep Band you MUST be a member of the Marching Band.

 Not at all.
 In fact, only 14% of the CMB consists of music majors.

 The Band has an OPEN admission policy - anyone with previous instrumental music experience is guaranteed a position in the Cougar Marching Band.
 There are no auditions determining enrollment with the exception of the Drumline.
 However, part placement auditions for incoming students occur on the day of registration on Sunday of Band Camp.

-(See the Band Camp Schedule here) New members (beginning at 1:00pm, with the first rehearsal at 7:00pm that evening) AND drumline (sign-in at 12:30, with first rehearsal at 1:00pm) begin band camp on Sunday, 8 days prior to the start of Fall Term classes, which is also the same day that the Residence Halls open.
-Returning horn members begin the day after, on Monday, 7 days prior to the start of classes.
+(See the Band Camp Schedule here) NEW members (beginning at 1:00pm, with the first rehearsal at 7:00pm that evening) AND all drumline (sign-in at 12:30, with first rehearsal at 1:00pm) begin band camp on Sunday, 8 days prior to the start of Fall Term classes, which is also the same day that the Residence Halls open.
+RETURNING horn members begin the day after, on Monday, 7 days prior to the start of classes.
 Rehearsals continue all day every day throughout the week before classes.
 All students intending to perform in the CMB should plan to attend the pre-season rehearsals.

 There is an annual fee of $25 to participate in the Cougar Marching Band.
 This money goes towards your T-shirt, baseball cap, flip-folder (sticks/cymbal pads if you are on the drumline), music and chart copying.
 All other band related costs, such as food and travel costs, are covered by the Cougar Marching Band.